NotBlue-Dev/NotBlue-Dev.github.io/index.md

 title: Home
 layout: home
 nav_order: 1
-callouts:
-  highlight:
-    title: Warning
-    color: yellow
 ---

 {: .highlight }
-This community made documentation is a work in progress.
+This community made documentation is a work in progress (Use Case are not done).
 If you would like to contribute, please feel free to make a pull request on [GitHub](https://github.com/NotBlue-Dev/NotBlue-Dev.github.io).

 # EchoVR custom server
 This project has been created to work on creating custom servers for EchoVR.
 This project is still in development and nothing is ready for public use yet.